dvsander/mdb-search/README.md

 Offering a great user Search experience in applications can be difficult, but does not need to be.

 This application combines several search techniques available in MongoDB on an operational dataset of movies.
 MongoDB is a very popular document database known for its powerful transactional and analytical capabilities on structured and semi-structured data in a JSON-like structure.
 The addition of relevance search and semantic vector search in the same platform and query language is very easy and simple to use, without much complexity.

-Vector database stores unstructured data such as text, images, or audio, in vector embeddings (high-dimensional vectors) to make it easy to find and retrieve similar objects quickly.
+As a vector database, it now also stores unstructured data such as text, images, or audio, in vector embeddings (high-dimensional vectors) to make it easy to find and retrieve similar objects quickly.

 - transactional database search (`MongoDB`),
 - relevance search with MongoDB Atlas Search (`Lucene`),